 THE EASIEST METHOD!!!
 Purchase a can of 'Canned Air'.
 Be sure the fan is shut off.
 BLAST the dust out with the canned air.
 Check out the 'Family Handyman' website below for more details.

-Get Recipe / Learn More at The Family Handyman
+Learn MORE at The Family Handyman